nissimguez2-maker/PolyGuez/README.md

 Files for managing your local environment, server set-up to run the application remotely, and cli for end-user commands.

 `cli.py` is the primary user interface for the repo.
-Users can run various commands to interact with the Polymarket API, retrieve relevant news articles, query local data, send data/prompts to LLMs, and execute trades in Polymarkets.
+Users can run various commands to interact with the Polymarket API, retrieve relevant news articles, query local data, send data/prompts to LLMs, and execute trades in Polymarket.

 Commands should follow this format: